transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 of the supported connectors and you can adjust them for your own purpose.

-Once you completed the :ref:`installation_guide` section you should be able to create a new project with the sample pipelines:
+Once you completed the :ref:`installation_guide` section you should be able to create a new project with the PipelineWise  :ref:`cli_init` command:

 .. code-block:: bash

-    $ pipelinewise create_samples --dir pipelinewise_samples
+    $ pipelinewise init --dir pipelinewise_samples

-This will create a ``pipelinewise_samples`` directory with a samples for each supported component:
+This will create a ``pipelinewise_samples`` directory with samples for each supported component:

 .. code-block:: bash

     └── pipelinewise_samples
+        ├── README.md
         ├── tap_mysql_mariadb.yml.sample
         ├── tap_postgres.yml.sample
         ├── tap_s3_csv.yml.sample